projectsveltos/sveltos/docs/events/addon_event_deployment.md

 ![Event driven add-ons deployment in action](../assets/event_driven_framework.gif)

-To achive the above, the below flow is executed.
+In a nutshell, the below flow is executed.

-1. The sveltos-agent in the managed cluster consumes the EventSource instances and detects when an event happens;
+1. The sveltos-agent in the **managed** cluster consumes the `EventSource` instances and detects when an event happens;
-1. When an event happens, the event is reported to management cluster (along with resources, since EventSource *Spec.CollectResources* is set to true) in the form of __EventReport__;
+1. When an event occurs, it is reported to **management** cluster (along with resources, since EventSource *Spec.CollectResources* is set to true) in the form of __EventReport__;
-1. The event-manager pod running in the management cluster, consumes the EventReport and:
+1. The event-manager pod running in the **management** cluster, consumes the EventReport and:

-      - creates a new ConfigMap in the *projectsveltos* namespace, whose content is derived from ConfigMap the EventTrigger instance references, and instantiated using information coming the resource in the managed cluster (Service instance with label sveltos:fv);
+      - creates a new `ConfigMap` in the *projectsveltos* namespace, whose content is derived from `ConfigMap` the `EventTrigger` instance references, and instantiated using information coming the resource in the managed cluster (Service instance with label sveltos:fv);

-      - creates a ClusterProfile.
+      - creates a `ClusterProfile`.

-### Template-based EventSourceName
+!!! note
     The field `EventSourceName` can be expressed as template and dynamically generate them using cluster information.
 This allows for easier management and reduces redundancy.

-Any cluster field can be used, for instance: `{{ .Cluster.metadata.name }}-{{ index .Cluster.metadata.labels "region" }}`
+Any cluster field can be used, for instance: `{{ .Cluster.metadata.name }}-{{ index .Cluster.metadata.labels "region" }}`.

-### EventSource CollectResources setting
+### EventSource CollectResources Setting

-The `collectResources` field in an EventSource (__default: false__) determines whether Kubernetes resources matching the EventSource should be collected and transmitted to the management cluster for template instantiation.
+The collectResources field in an EventSource (__default: false__) determines whether Kubernetes resources matching the EventSource should be collected and transmitted to the management cluster for template instantiation.

 - When collectResources is true: templates can directly reference the Resource, which is a full representation of the matched Kubernetes resource (e.g., a Service with the label sveltos:fv) from the managed cluster.
 - When collectResources is false: templates can access the MatchingResources, a corev1.ObjectReference providing essential metadata information about the matched resource (e.g., Service with the label sveltos:fv) without the complete resource details.